ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 ## Choosing the implementation

-Of course how you implement the service container is completly up to you but you should at least decide if you want to compile the dependency graph or not.
-It is possible to mix a compiled container with dynamic service definitions but for the love of consistent structuring things your really should stick with one way.
+Of course how you implement the service container is completely up to you but you should at least decide if you want to compile the dependency graph or not.
+It is possible to mix a compiled container with dynamic service definitions but for the love of consistent structuring things, your really should stick with one way.

-You can read more about diffrent types of implementations here:
+You can read more about different types of implementations here:

  * [Default](docs://usage/implementations/default)
  * [Dynamic](docs://usage/implementations/dynamic)
  * [Custom build](docs://usage/implementations/custom-build)

-Because the main diffrence between this and any other PHP service container is the meta langauge I will stick with it for this getting started guide.
+Because the main difference between this and any other PHP service container is the meta language I will stick with it for this getting started guide.

 ## Setup

-Just like in the README the target directy structure will look like this:
+Just like in the README the target directory structure will look like this:

 ```
 app.php